bugzilla/bugzilla/docs/en/rst/about/index.rst

 Evaluating Bugzilla
 ###################

-If you want to try out Bugzilla to see if it meets your needs, you can do so on `Landfill <https://landfill.bugzilla.org/bugzilla-4.4-branch/>`_, our test server.
-The `Bugzilla FAQ <https://wiki.mozilla.org/Bugzilla:FAQ>`_ may also be helpful, as it answers a number of questions people sometimes have about whether Bugzilla is for them.
+The `Bugzilla FAQ <https://wiki.mozilla.org/Bugzilla:FAQ>`_ may be helpful, as it answers a number of questions people sometimes have about whether Bugzilla is for them.

 .. _getting-help: